Metrics

 Pretty print

-bca --paths /path/to/your/file/or/directory metrics \
+bca metrics --paths /path/to/your/file/or/directory \

 --pretty -O json